 Modify Database State Using User-defined Function

 In this post we are going to Insert data using an UDF.
-We all know that User-defined functions (UDF) cannot be used to perform actions that modify the database state.
+We all know that User-defined functions (UDF) cannot be used to perform that modify the database state.

 Error Occur while Inserting using UDF: